nashirj/xray-generation/README.md

 - generate more images to train classifier
 - create directories for each label of generated image to make building training set more straightforward
 - MAKE SURE NO TEST DATA IS SEEN DURING DIFFUSION TRAINING

+# notes
+want to make it clear that diffusion beats traditional data augmentation

+also make the point about diffusion being useful for addressing class imbalance problem quantify the comparison of normal balancing (oversampling, class weighting) vs. diffusion data balancing

+add SSIM

+try to compare to others if possible, conditional gan, conditional vae

+include tables
+include different data splits, fully synthetic vs all normal vs split, for varying numbers of samples

+train on general synthetic dataset, then fine tune on local patient data on a per institution basis